Testament of Youth by Vera Brittain

 Paperback Audiobook

-I did wonder if Edward was gay, and if this was why he was continually overlooked to be sent to the Front during training, and the introduction to the book (that I read at the end) said he had been accused by the military police of being gay and was facing possible court martial for having relations with men in his company, and even whether he therefore deliberately put himself in the way of being killed by the enemy in order to save his family the scandal and humiliation of this.
-That’s quite an overpowering and terrible and awful thought.
-I also then wondered about the nature, or hopes, of his relationships with Roland and Victor and Geoffrey.
+And phew, another thing which really shocked me and still makes me go cold when I think about it was how Edward was treated as a gay person.
+I had begun to wonder, whilst reading the book, if he was gay and if this was the reason why he was continually overlooked and not sent to the Front during his training when others were sent to the Front ahead of him, and the introduction to the book (which I read when I’d finished the book) said he had been accused by the military police of being gay and was facing possible court martial for having relations with men in his company, and there was even the hint that he could have therefore deliberately put himself in the way of being killed by the opposing side in order to save his family the scandal and humiliation of this court martial!
+Wow, the possibility that he felt that death was the only option is just an awful awful thought, bless him, and made me wonder about all the other people in the war who may have suffered the same discrimination.

 Testament of Youth by Vera Brittain available on Amazon